wylee/django-local-settings/README.md

     As you can see, local settings can be defined anywhere within the definition of a top level setting.
 They can also have doc strings, which are displayed when prompting.

+    This also demonstrates interpolation.
+The `DATABASES.default.NAME` setting will be replaced with the `PACKAGE` setting, so that its default value is effectively `'vcp'`.

 - After all the local settings are defined, add the following lines: